 Intussusception may recur in approximately 3% of patients after contrast enema reduction and 1% of patients after operative repair.

 Colonic Masses and Strictures

-In cases in which the stent is deployed before surgery, this procedure permits relief of the acute obstruction, resuscitation of the patient, and allows for a mechanical bowel preparation before colonic resection and reanastomosis, thus avoiding temporary or permanent colostomy.
+In cases where the stent is deployed before surgery, this procedure permits relief of the acute obstruction and resuscitation of the patient, and it allows for mechanical bowel preparation before colonic resection and reanastomosis, thus avoiding temporary or permanent colostomy.

 In addition, SEMS appears to significantly improve histopathologic edema as compared with transanal drainage tube and emergency surgery after failure of decompression for malignant colorectal obstruction.

 Patients with persistent obstruction secondary to diverticular disease despite appropriate medical management are treated surgically.
 Surgical resection follows the same principles as the treatment of carcinomas.
 Elective colonic resection is offered to patients with recurrent disease.

 Obstructed Defecation Syndrome